MONICA-Project/DockerGlobalWristbandSimulation/README.md

 **NOTE**: such script performs pruning of unused docker resources and it is useful to prevent big size occupation on disk after very long usage (more than 20 hours).

-## Environment Variable
+## Environment Variables

-Detailed documentation about environment variable is available in repositories and dockerhubs readme (check Section [Repository and Dockerhub](#source-code-repository-and-dockerhub-images)).
+Detailed documentation about environment variables is available in repositories and dockerhubs readme (check Section [Repository and Dockerhub](#source-code-repository-and-dockerhub-images)).

-In the following are reported quick useful variables reported in .env file generated after startup procedure.
+In the following are reported some useful variables reported in .env file generated after startup procedure.
 It allows to modify the behaviour of the simulation.
 Handle with care!

 | Environment Variable | Meaning | Default Value | Note|
 | --------------- | --------------- | --------------- |--------------- |
 |V_COUNT_WRISTBANDS|Number of Emulated Wristband|1000| Avoid to set number greater than 1100 |
 |V_BURST_INTERVAL_SECS|Interval sending burst interval| 40| Avoid to set number lower than 30|

 **NOTE**: This solution has been tested with success with default values reported in the table.
-It has to be remarked that bigger variation of such numbers has not been validated and can compromise the execution of demonstration and increase computational resources required by demo.
+It has to be remarked that bigger variation of such numbers have not been validated and can compromise the execution of the demonstration and as a consequence increase required computational resources.

 ## Crowd Heatmap Output explaination

 A simple example is shown in figure below.
-The points represents the location of each person with respect to the Ground Plane Position.
+The points represents the location of each person/wristband with respect to the Ground Plane Position.

 ![Density Map Figure](resources/chart_enudistributions.jpg)

-Considering the ground plane position incognite and geographic area of 500 m x 500 m with cells 100 m x 100 m, the generated density map is:
+Considering the ground plane position unknown and geographic area of 500 m x 500 m with cells 100 m x 100 m, the generated density map is:

 |  | 0 | 1 | 2 | 3 | 4 |
 | :---- | ---- | ---- | ---- | ---- | ---- |